 You also need to stay sane and the fine line between your ideal client is what qualities you want in your partnerships and what problem solutions you bring to the table.

-Stop defining your ideal client by what they buy; if your shit is that good they will invest in it!
-Or, where they vacation, because they might have just been forced there by the family.
-Start looking at qualities that are important to you, boundaries that you don’t want to cross and relationship that will last for a long time to come.
+Stop defining your ideal client by what they buy; if your stuff is that good they will invest in it!
+Or, where they vacation because they might have just been forced there by the family.
+Start looking at qualities that are important like problems that need to be solved or outcomes they are trying to achieve.